StewM/Tiggers-Numbers/readme.md

 # Tigger's Numbers

-Tigger's numbers is a fun joke thought up by John Michonski and the other great people over at Video Game Choo Choo.
+Tigger's numbers is a fun joke thought up by [John Michonski](https://twitter.com/john_michonski) and the other great people over at [Video Game Choo Choo](http://videogamechoochoo.com/).
+Come hang out with us in discord at [thegamezone.zone](http://thegamezone.zone).

 I decided to follow through the joke with a twitter account and discord bot, and have been fleshing it out for fun.
 Tigger will post his numbers every day at noon UTC.